 The converged database has native support for all modern data types built into one product.
 Converged databases support spatial data for location awareness, graph data for relationship modeling, JSON for document stores, IoT for device integration, in-memory technologies for real-time analytics, and traditional relational data.
 By supporting these different data types, a converged database can run all kinds of workloads, from IoT and blockchain to analytics and machine learning.
 And by integrating new data types and workloads within a converged database, you can support various workloads and types of data more simply, without the need to manage and maintain multiple systems, or provide unified security across them.
 With support for machine learning algorithms and graph data in the same database, you can easily perform feature engineering with graph analytics and then use that data to augment your machine learning data.
 This makes it easier and faster to develop data-driven apps.

 A cloud data management platform with a broad and deep portfolio across applications, platforms, and infrastructure gives your business the tools and ability to build your own path to a successful cloud.
 As a result, you spend less on IT maintenance and more on real innovation—knowing that your partner has the tools to address all your needs.

 Watch the video: Oracle Cloud Data Platform Services vs. Amazon AWS (11:59)

 Choice across cloud deployment options provides organizations with total control and flexibility.
-Oracle Cloud data platform customers can deploy and manage their respective applications on their own private cloud, or move those workloads to the public cloud.
-This is a seamless migration through the use of Oracle’s standard technologies (same standards, same products, and unified management).
-Oracle Cloud@Customer provides additional options by allowing organizations to bring the power of our cloud within their respective firewalls.
+Our Cloud data platform allows customers to deploy and manage their respective applications on their own private cloud, or move those workloads to the public cloud.
+This is a seamless migration through the use of standard technologies (same standards, same products, and unified management).
+Additionally, our Cloud@Customer solution provides additional options by allowing organizations to bring the power of our cloud within their respective firewalls.